 Post-Grad Careers & Networking

 Contact the Student Engagement Center (SEC) to get the career advice you need from networking sessions and workshops, fine-tuning job research materials, identifying potential employers, researching graduate programs and post-baccalaureate internships.
-Get trained by SEC to obtain a list of alumni mentors from our new Whitman Online Alumni Database who can help you learn about a career field, employers and possible job leads.
+Get trained by SEC to obtain a list of alumni mentors from Whitman Connect, our online alumni database, who can help you learn about career fields, employers and possible job leads.

 To learn more information about seating, restrooms, and other accessibility information for your friends or family with disabilities, please visit the Accessibility page.
 Special parking and a drop-off zone is available for guests with limited mobility.
 An ASL interpreter will be provided at both the Baccalaureate and Commencement ceremonies.